Refugees of the Syrian civil war in Jordan: Water scarcity

 The US Agency for International Development in combination with Mercy Corps has created a project that will cost $20 million and will find a way to revive Jordanian water systems.
 USAID has also funded water conservation efforts in Za’atari village, subsidizing cisterns to store rainwater for individual families.
 These groundwater harvesting systems are part of an initiative begun in 2006 by Mercy Corps, the Jordan River Foundation, and the Royal Scientific Society, with the assistance of over 135 local Jordanian organizations to help rural families find affordable and clean water.
 The program is called the Community-Based Initiative for Water Demand Management.
 The system pipes water down to ground level where a storage container allows each family to collect and save water for themselves.
 Mercy Corps has taken action in the Za’atari camp drilling two wells to build a pump station, as well as a chlorination system, to supply clean water to a large number of refugees there.
 Mercy Corps also plans to work with the new Al-Azraq camp in “constructing a new water supply system.”
 In the Jordanian communities of Mafraq and Ramtha, Mercy Corps is working to repair municipal water systems to fix leaks that will potentially increase water availability up to 25 percent.
 Aid organizations’ humanitarian efforts have become focused on sustaining the long-term survival and cohesion of Syrian refugees and Jordanians, as explained by Dr. Ibrahim Sayf, Jordan's minister of planning and international cooperation.
 Due to Jordan's lack of water resources, these humanitarian efforts are designed to alleviate the burden of water scarcity exacerbated by the increased population in the wake of the Syrian revolution.

+In November 2025, according to reports, Switzerland's Embassy and UNICEF agreed to provide $3.5 million to improve water and sanitation services for vulnerable children and families in the camps and Jordanian communities.
+The money will help make the country's water and sanitation systems stronger, more reliable, and better able to cope with climate challenges, continuing Switzerland's long partnership with UNICEF and support for children's rights.
+This renewed cooperation also supports Jordan's own plans and the global Sustainable Development Goals at a time when the country's resources are under heavy pressure.